iamhatesz/drlnd/navigation/README.md

 and whether to delay execution of each step with `step_delay`.

 ### Report
-You can see detailed report [here](https://github.com/iamhatesz/drlnd/blob/master/navigation/Report.md).
+You can read detailed report [here](https://github.com/iamhatesz/drlnd/blob/master/navigation/Report.md).